sytranvn/hugo-pdf/README.md

 | `zoom`  | `number`  | Zoom by `n%`  | Chrome, FF  |
 | `page`  | `number`  | Select page to render  | Chrome, FF, Safari  |
 | `nameddest`  | `string`  | Anchor position like header | Chrome  |

+# Issues
+On mobile webview, this solution does not work.
+User need to download open the pdf them self.